 They also have some advanced sections on Swing, networking, and Java IO, which makes them a complete package for Java beginners.
 This should be your first Java book you look at if you're starting from scratch.

 If you prefer online courses over books, then you can also check out Udemy's Complete Java MasterClass course.

 Disclaimer: this is not a free course, and I will receive compensation if you buy this course from Udemy or if you use any links to books listed here from Amazon.

-The Head First Design Pattern is another top class Java book from the Head-First lab.
+The Head First Design Pattern is another top-class Java book from the Head-First lab.

-When I started reading this book back in 2006, I didn't think much about design patterns, how they solve common problems, how to apply a design pattern, what benefits they provide, and all sort of basic things.
+When I started reading this book back in 2006, I didn't think much about design patterns, how they solve common problems, how to apply a design pattern, what benefits they provide, and all sorts of basic things.
 But after reading this Java book, I have benefited immensely.